arnabbis/thorium/README.md

 #### Refer https://jsonplaceholder.typicode.com/guide/ for some fake blogs data.

 #### Note: Create a group database and use the same database in connection string by replacing `groupXDatabase

+### SOLUTIONS USED IN OUR PROJECT :
+(1) PACAKAGE LIBRARY USED IN OUR PROJECT IS : NPM I EMAIL-VALIDATOR (FOR VALIDATING OUR EMAIL IN THE SCHEMA).